 TGac editor: modify D0.1 P2, L56-L62, as follows

-primary destinations: destinations targeted by the frames belonging to the primary AC.
-There could be one or more primary destinations at any time.
+primary destination(s): destination(s) targeted by the frames belonging to the primary AC for DL MU-MIMO transmissions.
+There could be one or more primary destination(s) at any time.

-secondary destinations: destinations targeted by the frames belonging to secondary ACs.
-There could be one or more secondary destinations at any time.
+secondary destination(s): destination(s) targeted by the frames belonging to secondary ACs for DL MU-MIMO transmissions.
+There could be one or more secondary destination(s) at any time.